(Click the character infographic to download.)

-Tybalt is Juliet's cousin, which makes him a Capulet.
+Tybalt is Juliet's cousin, i.e. a Capulet.
 After he kills Romeo's BFF, Mercutio, in a street brawl, Romeo mortally stabs him, which causes Romeo to be banished from Verona.

-Tybalt is a captivating, testosterone-driven character and almost always completely over-the-top.
-He's not particularly deep, but he's a lot of fun for the actor who gets to deliver his snappy one-liners and show off some impressive sword fighting skills.
-Mercutio, who hates Tybalt, gives him the "catty" nickname the "Prince of Cats" and it totally suits Tybalt.
-While Romeo can sometimes remind you of a bouncy and overeager puppy, Tybalt tends to stalk around proudly looking for fights.
-When his uncle Capulet prevents him from beating up Romeo for crashing the Capulet's masked ball, he's not too pleased and promises to bash in Romeo's skull at a later date: "I will withdraw but this intrusion shall / Now seeming sweet, convert to bitt'rest gall" (1.5.6).
-Clearly, Tybalt, likes to speak in rhymed couplets ("shall" and "gall" rhyme here), which makes him sound kind of ridiculous.
-Plus, he doesn't speak a single line that can't be delivered in a snarl.
+You don't have to look far for Tybalt's motivation: testosterone.
+He's not deep, but he sure is handy with a sword.
+Mercutio, who hates Tybalt, gives him the "catty" nickname the "Prince of Cats," and it totally fits.
+While Romeo can sometimes remind you of a bouncy and overeager puppy, Tybalt tends to stalk around proudly attacking anyone who strokes his fur wrong.
+We get just a hint of that when his uncle Capulet prevents him from beating up Romeo for crashing the Capulet's masked ball, and he promises to bash in Romeo's skull at a later date: "I will withdraw, but this intrusion shall, / Now seeming sweet, convert to bitt'rest gall" (1.5.102-103).